intel/QAT_Engine/README.md

    1. Has the qat\_contig\_mem driver been loaded successfully?
 If not the engine will fail to initialise.
 Check by running `lsmod`, qat\_contig\_mem should be in the list.
    2. Has the correct Intel&reg; Quickassist Technology Driver config file been copied to `/etc`?
 Check it has a `[SHIM]` section and that the Intel&reg; Quickassist Technology Driver software was restarted so that it picked up the new config file.
    3. Is the Intel&reg; Quickassist Technology Driver up and running?
       Check by running `lsmod`, icp_qa_al should be in the list.
       Also check the Intel&reg; Quickassist Technology Driver software has been started.
-   4. Were the paths set correctly so the `qat.so` engine file and `libqae_mem_utils.so` file were copied to the correct location?
+   4. Were the paths set correctly so the `qat.so` engine file was copied to the correct location?
       Check they really are there.
-   5. Have the environment variables `OPENSSL_ENGINES` and `LD_LIBRARY_PATH`
-      been correctly defined and exported to the shell?
+   5. Has the environment variable `OPENSSL_ENGINES` been correctly defined and exported to the shell?
-      Also check they really are pointing to the correct locations.
+      Also check it is really pointing to the correct location.

 If running on a Debian\* based OS (Ubuntu\* for example) it is possible that the Intel&reg; Quickassist Technology Driver userspace